 If the ingredients list is long, or contains words you don't understand, then DON'T buy this product - it's guaranteed, that it has nothing to do with healthy food.

-If the ingredients list is NOT very short and primitive (like "Beef meat, salt, black pepper" or "Milk, bacterial cultures") - return the product to the shelf!
+If the ingredients list is NOT very short and primitive (like "Beef meat, salt, black pepper") - return the product to the shelf!

 It is also desirable not to eat too much tomatoes and red bell pepper.
 You can eat other vegetables, but remember that they contain carbs as well, so do not eat too much of them.
 A lot of carbohydrates are also found in nuts and seeds, so they should also be restricted.
 Never buy them already cleaned - when you peel nuts or seeds by yourself, then willy-nilly you eat less for the same time period.
 Have you ever noticed that if you started eating them, it is difficult to stop?
 This is the action of carbs!